kieranfraser/gym-push/README.md

 ```sh
 > conda env create -f environment.yml
 ```
+> If an SSL error occurs ensure that Anaconda3, Anaconda3\scripts and Anaconda3\Library\bin are added to PATH

 The environment name is *push*.
 You can activate by executing the following command:
 ```